Rood screen

 The rood screen (also choir screen, chancel screen, or jubé) is a common feature in late medieval church architecture.
 It is typically an ornate partition between the chancel and nave, of more or less open tracery constructed of wood, stone, or wrought iron.
 The rood screen was originally surmounted by a rood loft carrying the Great Rood, a sculptural representation of the Crucifixion.
 In English, Scottish, and Welsh cathedrals, monastic, and collegiate churches, there were commonly two transverse screens, with a rood screen or rood beam located one bay west of the pulpitum, but this double arrangement nowhere survives complete, and accordingly the preserved pulpita in such churches is sometimes referred to as a rood screen.
 At Wells Cathedral the medieval arrangement was restored in the 20th century, with the medieval strainer arch supporting a rood, placed in front of the pulpitum and organ.

 Rood screens can be found in churches in many parts of Europe; however, in Catholic countries they were generally removed during the Counter-Reformation, when the retention of any visual barrier between the laity and the high altar was widely seen as inconsistent with the decrees of the Council of Trent.
-Accordingly, rood screens now survive in much greater numbers in Anglican and Lutheran churches; with the greatest number of survivals complete with screen and rood figures in Scandinavia.
+Accordingly, rood screens now survive in much greater numbers in Evangelical-Lutheran and Anglican churches; with the greatest number of survivals complete with screen and rood figures in Lutheran Scandinavia.
+A number of rood screens continued to be built in Evangelical-Lutheran churches, such as that of Trondenes Evangelical-Lutheran Church, which was built in the 18th century.
 The iconostasis in Eastern Christian churches is a visually similar barrier, but is now generally considered to have a different origin, deriving from the ancient altar screen or templon.